On a sharper bound on the stability of non-autonomous Schr\"odinger equations and applications to quantum control: Final Remarks

-Our results can already provide straightforward generalisations of existing controllability results.
-For one, the combination of Theorem~\ref{thm:Lie-Galerkin control} with Proposition~\ref{prop:compact_emb}, Corollary~\ref{cor:Lie-Galerkin control}, provides a generalisation of the results on~\cite[Theorem 4]{boussaid2013weakly} for the case $k=1$, in which the $k$-weakly coupled assumption, which in our case becomes $\norm{H_i\Phi}_+<\norm{\Phi}_+$, can be dropped.
-Besides, from the discussion before Proposition~\ref{prop:compact_emb} and Corollary~\ref{cor:Lie-Galerkin control}, it follows that, for quantum systems defined on compact manifolds, any interaction term in $B(\H^+, \H)$, which includes $B(\H)$, allows the Lie--Galerkin approximation to be applied.
+{Our {results} can already provide straightforward generalisations of existing controllability results.
+For one,} the combination of Theorem~\ref{thm:Lie-Galerkin control} with Proposition~\ref{prop:compact_emb}, Corollary~\ref{cor:Lie-Galerkin control}, provides a generalisation of the results on~\cite[Theorem 4]{boussaid2013weakly} for the case $k=1$, in which the $k$-weakly coupled assumption, which in our case becomes $\norm{H_i\Phi}_+<\norm{\Phi}_+$, can be dropped.
+Besides, from the discussion before Proposition~\ref{prop:compact_emb} and Corollary~\ref{cor:Lie-Galerkin control}, it follows that, for quantum systems defined on compact manifolds, any interaction term in $\mathcal{B}(\H^+, \H)$, which includes $\mathcal{B}(\H)$, allows the Lie--Galerkin approximation to be applied.
 This increases the class of admissible interactions and allows for unbounded interactions.
 In particular, in the case in which $H_0$ is a second order elliptic operator, first order differential operators are also admissible interactions, differently from the results in~\cite{nersesyan2010global}.
-The solutions of the Schrödinger equation still satisfy $\norm{U(t,s)\Phi}_+ < K\norm{\Phi}_+$, cf.\ Lemma~\ref{lemma:propagators_bound_simon}, and can be made into strong solutions of the Schrödinger equation by means of Theorem~\ref{thm:smooth_controls}, see also Remark~\ref{rem:smooth_implies_strong} and Theorem~\ref{thm:kisynski}.
-However, the approximability with respect to the stronger norm $\norm{U(T,0)\Phi-\Psi}_+ < \epsilon$ is not recovered.
+Notice that in this case semiboundedness is not guaranteed and it needs to be ensured in order to apply the stability results, for instance, as it was done in \cite{BalmasedaLonigroPerezPardo2022}.
+The solutions of the Schrödinger equation still satisfy $\norm{U(t,s)\Phi}_+ < K\norm{\Phi}_+$, cf. Lemma~\ref{lemma:propagators_bound_simon}, and can be made into strong solutions of the Schrödinger equation by means of Theorem~\ref{thm:smooth_controls}, see also Remark~\ref{rem:smooth_implies_strong} and Theorem~\ref{thm:kisynski}.
+However, the approximability with respect to the stronger norm $\norm{\cdot}_+$, i.e., $\norm{U(T,0)\Phi-\Psi}_+ < \epsilon$, is not recovered.
+Theorem~\ref{thm:smooth_controls} establishes that any quantum bilinear control system that is approximately controllable by piecewise constant controls is also approximately controllable by smooth controls, thus complementing the results in \cite{caponigro2018exact} and extending them to the case of form-linear Hamiltonians.